Sveriges Television: Regional programming

 Regional content is entirely solely restricted to news which is broadcast on SVT1 and SVT2.
 The eighteen news programmes are: ABC, Blekingenytt, Gävledala, Hallandsnytt, Jämtlandsnytt, Jönköpingsnytt, Mittnytt, Nordnytt, Smålandsnytt, Sydnytt, Tvärsnytt, Uppland, Värmlandsnytt, Västerbottensnytt, Västmanlandsnytt, Västnytt and Östnytt.
 The regional news programmes are broadcast on SVT1 at 18.33–18.45 on Mondays to Fridays (18.10–18.15 on Sundays), with a follow-up bulletin at 19.55–20.00.
 SVT2 also broadcasts regional news following Aktuellt at 21.46–21.56 on Mondays to Thursdays and 21.25–21.30 on Fridays.
 There are no regional news bulletins on Saturdays.

+Children

-ChildrenKalles klätterträd ran on Sveriges Television starting in 1975 and grew to become one of the most popular children's programmes of the 1970s.
+Kalles klätterträd ran on Sveriges Television starting in 1975 and grew to become one of the most popular children's programmes of the 1970s.
 The children's strand Bolibompa was broadcast every day at 18.00 on SVT1, before moving to SVTB in August 2008.

 Foreign programming

 SVT also airs foreign programming, primarily from the United States, United Kingdom and other Nordic countries, in their original audio with Swedish subtitles, as is the case on other Nordic television channels.

 The only cases in which dubbing is widespread is in programming aimed directly at children who are not expected to have learned reading skills yet.
 However, for some programmes, viewers may also access 'talking subtitles' through their remote where someone reads the subtitles to viewers (though 'talking subtitles' are not strictly in sync with the original audio as dubbing is).
 These same practices are also done for segments of local programmes that contain foreign language dialogue.

 33% of the national first-time broadcasts consisted of foreign content in 2005.
 Of all acquired programming (including Swedish programming not produced by SVT) 27% came from the United States, 22% from the United Kingdom, 13% from Sweden, 13% from the other Nordic countries, 6% from France, 4% from Germany and 9% from the rest of Europe.

 SVT often cooperates with the other Nordic public broadcasters via Nordvision.
 Thus, many Danish, Norwegian, Icelandic and Finnish programming air on SVT, while DR, NRK, YLE, KVF and RÚV show Swedish programmes.
 When there is major breaking news out of Denmark however, SVT may also source live coverage from TV2.